Reduce coupling between plugins and the "plugins/" directory

 The reason of moving "plugins" to "lib/plugins" is Rails3 prints deprecated warning.

 I think Redmine plugin mechanism problem is how to deal assets.

 Current Redmine disables asset pipeline.

 #3 Updated by Jean-Baptiste Barth about 5 years ago

 Actually that's one problem in Redmine plugins, but I have a few dozen others I could talk about.
 Re-enabling the asset pipeline can be done today in a standard Redmine plugin but it's a bit hacky and rough around the edges (see this plugin for a proof-of-concept).
 I'll write about plugin concerns and some proposals in a blog post soon.

-#6 Updated by Toshi MARUYAMA about 2 years ago
+#6 Updated by Toshi MARUYAMA almost 3 years ago

 Jean-Baptiste Barth wrote: